 Our experts can conduct standard tests or design custom protocols to meet your specific needs.

-We have six universal testing machines which cover a calibrated load range of 1N up to 250kN.
+We have six universal testing machines at our rubber testing lab which cover a calibrated load range of 1N up to 250kN.
 Our testing machines are supported by a variety of laser, video and the latest in contact extensometry.
 With environmental chambers, we can test over the temperature range of -50°C up to 200°C.

 The presence of our extensive sample preparation facilities enable us to test a huge variety of materials and product forms.